-There are two main types of insurance for trips overseas come in two flavors.
+International health insurance plans for trips overseas come in two flavors.
 One type is called Travel Medical insurance and the other type is called Annually Renewable Expatriate (or Expat) insurance.
 Travel Medical is a short-term plan for trips that are usually less than 6 months, but possibly up to one year.
 Annually Renewable Expat insurance is long-term coverage for those who are living temporarily or full time overseas, or who spend at least 180 days a year living outside of their home country.
-I will call the first type “Travel Medical” insurance and the second one “Annually Renewable Expatriate” insurance.
 Travel Medical is cheaper and available immediately.
-Annually Renewable requires a medical questionnaire and underwriting, and it is also a bit more expensive.
+Annually Renewable Expat requires a medical questionnaire and underwriting, and is also a bit more expensive.
 The two are not interchangeable, and there are some very important differences you need to understand before you choose which one is right for you.

-Travel Medical Insurance:
+Travel Medical Insurance

-You, on the other hand, decided to get the long-term policy, and yours is annually renewable.
-You couldn’t get it right away because you had to fill out a medical form and maybe even have the doctor sign off on some condition you had treated ages ago.
-The company might even have issued a rider excluding your knees because of a surgery some years back.
+You, on the other hand, decided to get the long-term expat policy, and yours is annually renewable.
+You couldn’t get it immediately because you had to fill out a medical form, and maybe you even had to get your doctor to sign off on some condition he treated you for ages ago.
+The insurance company might even have issued a rider excluding your knees because of a surgery some years back.
 But… you accepted the rider, got the policy and pay a bit more for your coverage than your friend Jolene.
 Then one fine morning you wake up and also find a lump.
-You end up with the exact same diagnoses as your friend Jolene.
-Thankfully, the many surgeries, medications, and ongoing treatment required, as well as follow-up visits to the oncologist, will be covered—this year, next year, and the next—for as long as you keep your policy.
+You end up with the exact same diagnosis as your friend Jolene.
+Thankfully, the multiple surgeries, medications, and ongoing cancer treatment required, as well as follow-up visits to the oncologist, will be covered—this year, next year, and the next—for as long as you keep your policy.
 It renews each year, and you are covered for things that happen to you.
-It isn’t a pre-existing condition, because you aren’t buying a brand new policy each year.
+In this example, your cancer isn’t a pre-existing condition because you aren’t buying a brand new policy each year.